Let's get it started!

 I bet there's a lot of features to process, we have more tips on how to use Joy-Cons on PC.

 Assign Toggle and Turbo mappings for your controller: Turbo fires the mapping with a pause as long as you hold the button.
 Toggle will start reproducing the mapping after the first click, and stop after the second one.
 How about adding some combos to the Joy-Cons on PC?
-Sounds pretty good to me, reWASD permits adding the most complex combos with lots of additional options: pauses, breaks, iterations…
+Sounds pretty good to me, reWASD permits adding the most complex combos with lots of additional choices: pauses, breaks, iterations…

 Wait a minute, what about commands?
 You definitely need some to manage the Gyroscope, or take screenshots while in-game.
 A Shortcut with Screenshot command assigned to it would be the perfect combo.
 Aren't you downloading reWASD already?
 It's better to try it once than read about it over and over, a 7-day trial awaits you.
 And your Joy-Cons ;)